-The notional amount of derivatives in commercial bank portfolios decreased by \$778 billion in the fourth quarter to \$16.86 trillion.
-(This figure excludes spot foreign exchange contracts, which decreased by \$299 billion to \$305 billion as of December 31, 1995.)
-Although notional amounts have increased steadily over the last few years, this quarter's slight decline is consistent with a pattern of stabilizing or declining notional amounts that have been present in previous fourth quarter numbers.
+Derivatives Activity: The notional amount of bank derivatives activity declined by \$778 billion in the fourth quarter of 1995 to \$16.86 trillion.
+This slight decline is consistent with a pattern of stabilizing or declining notional amounts in previous fourth quarter figures.